zuozhenggh/learning-library/security-library/database/data-safe/register-autonomous-database/register-autonomous-database.md

 ## Task 2: Run a SQL script using Oracle Database Actions to load sample data into your database

-1. On the **Autonomous Database Details** page, click the **Tools** subtab.
+1. At the top of the **Autonomous Database Details** page, click **Database Actions** and wait for a new browser tab to open.

-2. In the **Database Actions** section, click **Open Database Actions**.
-A new browser tab is opened displaying the sign-in page for Oracle Database Actions.

-3. In the **Username** field, enter `ADMIN`, and then click **Next**.

-4. In the **Password** field, enter the password for the `ADMIN` account, and then click **Sign In**.

-    - If you provisioned an Autonomous Database, enter the password that you specified for the `ADMIN` account.
+2. If you are prompted to sign in to your target database, sign in as the `ADMIN` user.

     - If a tenancy administrator provided you an Autonomous Database, obtain the password from your tenancy administrator.
     - If you are using an Oracle-provided environment, enter the `ADMIN` password that was provided to you.

-5. Under **Development**, click **SQL**.
+3. Under **Development**, click **SQL**.

-6. If a help note is displayed, click the **X** button to close it.
+4. If a help note is displayed, click the **X** button to close it.

-7. Download the [load-data-safe-sample-data_admin.sql](https://objectstorage.us-ashburn-1.oraclecloud.com/p/Y5Wmkg4hP-ijM96-6IR6gIwxkVc8ejvWoDtzyFsOw6uMaU6fcXO_52jd2_mL_tzc/n/c4u04/b/security-library/o/load-data-safe-sample-data_admin.zip) script, and then unzip it in a directory of your choice.
+5. Download the [load-data-safe-sample-data_admin.sql](https://objectstorage.us-ashburn-1.oraclecloud.com/p/Y5Wmkg4hP-ijM96-6IR6gIwxkVc8ejvWoDtzyFsOw6uMaU6fcXO_52jd2_mL_tzc/n/c4u04/b/security-library/o/load-data-safe-sample-data_admin.zip) script, and then unzip it in a directory of your choice.
 Next, open the file in a text editor, such as NotePad.

-8. Copy the entire script to the clipboard and then paste it into a worksheet in Database Actions.
+6. Copy the entire script to the clipboard and then paste it into a worksheet in Database Actions.

-9. To view the script activities, in the bottom pane, click the **Script Output** tab.

-10. On the toolbar, click the **Run Script** button.
+7. On the toolbar, click the **Run Script** button.

     ![Run Script button](images/run-script.png "Run Script button")

     - The script takes a few minutes to run.
-    - In the bottom-left corner, the cog wheel sometimes remains still for about a minute, and then turns as the script is processed.
+    - In the bottom-left corner, the cog wheel may remain still for about a minute, and then turn as the script is processed.
 The script output is displayed after the script is finished running.
     - Don't worry if you see some error messages on the **Script Output** tab.
 These are expected the first time you run the script.
     - The script ends with the message **END OF SCRIPT**.

-11. When the script is finished running, on the **Navigator** tab on the left, select the `HCM1` schema from the first drop-down list.
+8. When the script is finished running, on the **Navigator** tab on the left, select the `HCM1` schema from the first drop-down list.
 In the second drop-down list, leave **Tables** selected.

-12. If you don't see `HCM1` listed, you need to sign out of Database Actions and sign in again.
+9. If `HCM1` is not listed, sign out of Database Actions and sign in again.
 To do so, in the upper-right corner, from the `ADMIN` drop-down list, select **Sign Out**.
 Click **Sign in**.
 In the **Username** field, enter `ADMIN`, and then click **Next**.
 In the **Password** field, enter the `ADMIN` password, and then click **Sign in**.
 Under **Development**, click **SQL**.
 On the **Navigator** tab, select the `HCM1` schema from the first drop-down list.

-13. On the toolbar, click the **Clear** button (trash can icon) to clear the worksheet.
+10. On the toolbar, click the **Clear** button (trash can icon) to clear the worksheet.

-14. Click the **Script Output** tab.
+11. Click the **Script Output** tab.
 If needed, click the **Clear output** button (trash can icon) to clear the output.

-15. For each table listed below, drag the table to the worksheet and run the script.
-Choose **Select** as your insertion type when prompted.
+12. For each table listed below, drag the table to the worksheet and run the script.
+Choose **Select** as the insertion type when prompted.
 Make sure that you have the same number of rows in each table as stated below.

     - `COUNTRIES` - 25 rows
     - `DEPARTMENTS` - 27 rows